wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

-= 2.0.7 =
+= 2.0.8 =
-Fixes some variable and array initialization issues.
+Adds a caching mechanism for enhanced performance.
+Optimizes shortcode defaults and fixes some variable and array initialization issues.

 = 2.0.6 =
 Optimizes instantiation/destruction of the data retrieval function.